automl/SMAC3/docs/glossary.rst

         Bayesian Optimization.
 A Black-Box optimization algorithm weighing exploration & exploitation to find the minimum of its objective.

+    HB
+        `Hyperband <https://arxiv.org/abs/1603.06560>`_.
+A novel bandit-based algorithm for hyperparameter optimization.
+Hyperband is an extension of successive halving and therefore works with multi-fidelities.

+    BOHB
+        `Bayesian optimization and Hyperband <https://arxiv.org/abs/1807.01774>`_.

     SMAC
         Sequential Model-Based Algorithm Configuration.